 The book weaves together scientific knowledge and spiritual wisdom, presenting aspects of human nature and reality in a logical sequence so readers can see how everything fits together.
 Its thought-provoking conclusions may surprise you—yet the supporting evidence makes them difficult to dismiss.
 By the end, the full meaning of the title becomes clear.

-The Polish edition of the book, Życie: Najwyższa gra, is currently in preparation.
+The Polish edition of the book, Życie: Najwyższa gra, is now available.

 What Readers Say